BeHive/PlanckLayout/readme.md

 - lower: undo and redo.
 Click toggles muse mode
 - lower+raise: volume up and down, with mute/unmute on click

+The find next/previous and the undo/redo functionalities work better in MacOS than in Windows simply because in MacOS these shortcuts are standardized throughout most apps, while this really isn't the case with Windows

 ### Default Layout

 The default layout is as follows: